kbetts/ISMWW-SupplyChainAnalytics/README.md

 # ISMWW-SupplyChainAnalytics

 ## Description
-Want to learn more about supply chain analytics and get hands-on experience with powerful open-source tools?
-Join us on September 29th for our first Technology Workshop in Bellevue, WA.
-We will walk through the installation and basic operation of R and Python, then dive into examples including forecasting, classification and network optimization.
-Along the way we will introduce other powerful tools including Git, MySQL and Apache Spark.
-This will be a hands-on learning experience, so bring your laptop!
+Talk given for the Institute for Supply Management, Western Washington (ISM-WW) chapter Emerging Professionals Technology Workshop series on September 29, 2016.
+We walk through the installation and basic operation of R and Python, then dive into examples including forecasting, clustering, classification and network optimization.

 ## Author